PerlFFI/FFI-TinyCC/README.md

 It will accept a [FFI::Raw::Callback](https://metacpan.org/pod/FFI::Raw::Callback) at a performance penalty.
 If possible pass in the pointer to the C entry point instead.

-If you are using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) you can use [FFI::Platypus::Memory#cast](https://metacpan.org/pod/FFI::Platypus::Memory#cast) to get a pointer to a closure:
+If you are using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) you can use [FFI::Platypus#cast](https://metacpan.org/pod/FFI::Platypus#cast) or [FFI::Platypus::Declare#cast](https://metacpan.org/pod/FFI::Platypus::Declare#cast) to get a pointer to a closure:

     use FFI::Platypus::Declare;
-    use FFI::Platypus::Memory qw( cast );
     my $clousre = closure { return $_[0]+1 };
     my $pointer = cast '(int)->int' => 'opaque', $closure;